- Public Works

 How can I select a good tree care company?

 Avoid door-to-door salesman and stick with reputable, established firms.
-The City of Burnsville recommends using Licensed Tree Contractors that have been proper liability insurance levels and have an ISA-Certified Arborist on staff.
 If you’re hiring a company to treat your ash tree, make sure that they have a valid commercial pesticide applicator license from the Minnesota Department of Agriculture.

 Should I be planting or removing ash trees?